semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 Docker images optimized for Semaphore CI/CD jobs.*

 !!! info "Docker Hub rate limits"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, for your convenience, any compose style pull from `semaphoreci` Docker Hub repository will automatically be redirected to [Semaphore registry](/ci-cd-environment/semaphore-registry-images/).
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, for your convenience, any compose style pull from `semaphoreci` Docker Hub repository will automatically be redirected to [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
 This means that you will not have to [authenticate](/ci-cd-environment/docker-authentication/) in order to pull such images.

 ## Using multiple Docker containers